OCPP 2.0.1 as Production Baseline. Controlled Path to 2.1.

 Clemios builds and integrates OCPP systems starting from OCPP 2.0.1 as the production baseline, designs them for forward evolution toward 2.1, and does not build new systems on OCPP 1.6.

-Clemios implements the OCPP 2.0.1 core and relevant optional profiles required for secure operation, firmware management, diagnostics, and backend integration.
+Clemios implements the OCPP 2.0.1 core and relevant optional profiles required for secure operation, firmware management, diagnostics, and CSMS integration.
 Profile selection is driven by the actual system architecture and operational requirements, not by a fixed checklist.